S is for: South Africa, Part I: Adventures in Cape Town & Beyond

 Leith was as knowledgeable a tour guide as you can get.
 As we made our way south, we stopped at several lookouts, including Llandudno where I bought a few “curios” (souvenirs) and Chapman’s Peak Drive, which boasts stunning views of the cape.
 We eventually made it to the Cape of Good Hope, where Dana and I participated in the traditional photo op on the “most South-Western point of the African continent.”
 (Technically, the most Southern point is another 150 km away).
 Unfortunately, there were two giant buses full of tourists there during our visit (had to photoshop an annoying lady out of our picture), so we didn’t stay long… but still cool to say we stood where the Atlantic Ocean meets the Indian Ocean.
 (FYI… there is an entrance fee to the park…. about $10 per person).

-Note: If you aren’t lucky enough to have a private tour guide or a car, there are several companies which offer tours to Cape Point, including a combo wine trip with the same company we used for our wine tour… which is detailed in my Cape Town Food & Wine post
+Note: If you aren’t lucky enough to have a private tour guide or a car, there are several companies which offer tours to Cape Point, including a combo wine trip with the same company we used for our wine tour… which is detailed in my Cape Town Food & Wine post.

 Boulders Beach & Kalky’s